-PRIOR offers a breadth of experiences throughout Sub-Saharan Africa, from the savannahs of the Serengeti, to the deltas and jungles of Botswana and the cosmopolitan cities of South Africa.
+PRIOR offers a breadth of experiences throughout Sub-Saharan Africa, from the savannas of the Serengeti, to the delta of Botswana, to the cosmopolitan cities of South Africa.

 Our Favorite Experiences

 Ancient History and Modern Jazz in Ethiopia

 A true cradle of civilization and the only African nation never to be colonized, Ethiopia has fostered a long cultural and religious history.
 The country’s oldest city, Axum, was the seat of an empire that extended across the Red Sea to Arabia.
 Here, you can learn from scholarly guides about sites including obelisks, cathedrals, and ruins.

 Further south, the town of Lalibela was a stronghold of Christianity that was cut off from the outside world for centuries.
 Walk among white-robed devotees through underground medieval churches, each of which was chiseled wholly from stone.

 Travel to the Simien Mountains to stay in an architecturally designed lodge constructed from rammed earth, wood and thatch on the edge of a deep gorge.
 The property serves as a base for treks to observe the region’s varied fauna, including the gelada monkey, bearded vulture and horned walia ibex.

 In the nation’s capital, Addis Ababa, you can visit national museums, taste true Ethiopian coffee, and experience the world’s most unique jazz scene.